Sodium-Hydrogen/PHP-Framework/README.md

 ### Settings ###
 This is where you can manage and create your own constants for use in the framework and in your own custom scripts.
+These values will be stored under their name in `$_SESSION`

 ### Update Content ###
 You can manage the content (pages, posts, footers) that will be displayed by the framework